 Kris Hartley is a Lecturer in Public Policy at the University of Melbourne School of Social and Political Sciences, where he researches urbanization in Asia with a focus on technology and environment.
 He is also a Nonresident Fellow for Global Cities at the Chicago Council on Global Affairs, and holds research affiliations at the Center for New Structural Economics at Peking University, the Institute of Water Policy at National University of Singapore, and the Center for Government Competitiveness at Seoul National University.

-Kris Hartley is a Lecturer in the Department of City and Regional Planning at Cornell University.
-He has also held academic appointments throughout Asia, including Visiting Researcher at the University of Hong Kong, Visiting Lecturer in economics at Vietnam National University, Visiting Researcher at Seoul National University, Visiting Research Fellow at the University of the Philippines, and research and teaching assistant at the Lee Kuan Yew School of Public Policy.
-Kris focuses on economic policy, urban planning, and environmental management.
+Kris previously served as a Visiting Assistant Professor at the Nazarbayev University Graduate School of Public Policy in Kazakhstan, and Visiting Lecturer in the Department of City and Regional Planning at Cornell University.
+He has also held academic appointments throughout Asia, including Visiting Researcher at the University of Hong Kong, Visiting Lecturer in economics at Vietnam National University, Visiting Researcher at Seoul National University, Visiting Research Fellow at the University of the Philippines, and research and teaching assistant at the Lee Kuan Yew School of Public Policy at the National University of Singapore.

 With over a decade of public and private sector experience, Kris has worked with central and local government agencies in the United States, New Zealand, and Thailand, research institutes in Japan, China, South Korea, and Singapore, and community development corporations in California.
 He has consulted on a variety of topics including urban growth strategies, transportation planning, earthquake recovery, and infrastructure asset management.
 His projects are connected by the overarching theme of new public policy models for the 21st century.